rjray/advent-2017-clojure/src/advent_of_code/README.md

 occurrences of the structure.
 Not hard for Clojure, just added a `map` that used the structure as a key and the first-seen step as the value.

+I probably could have re-coded the initial `find-loop-count` fn to solve both halves of the problem, but it wasn't a priority.

 ## [day07.clj](day07.clj)

 Day 7 (--/--).